After a two-year pandemic-triggered hiatus, Fort Worth’s Mayfest is back (May 5-8) just in time to celebrate its fiftieth anniversary.

 Mayfest was inaugurated on May 5, 1973, sharing the front page of the Star-Telegram with headlines about Watergate.

 But before there was Mayfest in Trinity Park, hosted by Mayfest, Inc., there was Maifest in Hermann Park, hosted by the Railroad Boys’ Social Club.
 Before that, there was Maifest in Hermann Park, hosted by Sons of Hermann lodge.
-And before that, there was Maifest in Rosedale Pavilion Park and in Como Park, hosted by the Como Social Club.
+And before that, there was Maifest in Rosedale Pavilion and in Como Park, hosted by the Como Social Club.
 And before that, there was Maifest at Widmer’s Grove, hosted by Fort Worth’s Deutscher Verein German social club.

 By 1891, these Gazette clips show, the Como Social Club had its own park.
 Note that among the principal beverages at the 1891 Maifest was the “ever famous” beer from Fort Worth’s own Texas Brewing Company (fifty-six kegs consumed) and that among the attractions and activities were a “jangoloo” (jangaloo is a Hindi word meaning “savage”), a sack race, an egg race, the champion pedestrian of the world, and a pantaletted donkey.

 Como Park, not to be confused with the trolley park at Lake Como (created in 1890 as part of Humphrey B. Chamberlin’s development of Arlington Heights), was located in Riverside at the terminus of the Riverside streetcar line.

 Texas Brewing Company had opened just in time to wet whistles at the 1891 Maifest.

 Meanwhile, Gazette ads of 1895 show, the Maifest marketing angle was not lost on local retailers.